 Although Fontani, Costa and Orna borrowed ample text from Nelson on this page, they omitted Nelson's quote of Wendt which gives the actual reason for his and Irion's termination of the work: "The work was stopped by the failure of the health of the senior author."

 Nelson, in turn, had quoted (and cited) Wendt from a primary source.
 The Wendt/Irion paper published in the Journal of the American Chemical Society, and Footnote 8, Page 1893 reads: "The work was stopped by the failure of the health of the senior author, necessitating a complete rest for a year or more."

 On Sept.
 9, 2015, before I had any idea about the plagiarism, I sent an e-mail to Fontani and asked him for his sources on the uncited statements above.
 Fontani replied the following day with a secondary source that was published 73 years after the fact: "We consulted the original papers of the persons you mention in your email, and we also consulted several secondary sources, listed below: Le bugie della Scienza.
 Perché e come gli scienziati imbrogliano by Federico Di Trocchio (1995), Genio incompreso by Federico Di Trocchio (1996)"

 That's when I began to examine the Fontani-Costa-Orna text more closely and found the duplications.
-On Fontani, Costa and Orna's page 468, which is significantly borrowed, I found another insidious change on the topic of unexplained production of neon and helium in vacuum tubes.
+On Fontani, Costa and Orna's Page 468, I found another insidious change on the topic of unexplained production of neon and helium in vacuum tubes.